johann-beleites-sonarsource/quirrus/README.md

 Quirrus will fetch the logs for each branch in parallel (but won't try to fetch several branches' logs in parallel).
 This gives pretty decent performance and is necessary, since a single request for a log is quite slow.

+By default, Quirrus will fetch the latest build for a branch.
+You can adjust that behaviour by passing e.g. `my-branch~2` as branch name then it will fetch the second-latest build for branch `my-branch`.
+In other words, passing `my-branch` as branch name is a shorthand for `my-branch~1`

 ## A note on Authentication
 You need to authenticate to Cirrus CI.
 This tool currently supports token-based and cookie-based